 Most counties require a dwelling to be over a certain square footage, but they also allow buildings to be built on your property without permits.
-These structures include sheds and workshops, barns and other buildings which are used for storage and which are incidental to managing a business, farm or ranch.
+These structures include sheds and workshops, barns, and other buildings that are used for storage and which are incidental to managing a business, farm, or ranch.

 Specifically, in our county, it’s a 20×20 building and the legal language is described as a bunkhouse or employee dwelling.
 A 20×20 cabin is 400 square feet.
 Add a couple sleeping lofts and you can have 600 square feet of living space.

 The further away you are from a city the better, if you’re building small and without permits.
 Sure, living an hour away from “civilization” brings with it certain disadvantages, but if you’re willing to change your lifestyle, the advantages far outweigh any perceived problems, especially when you consider the lifestyle change and the freedom you get.

 If you’re the kind of person that can deal with running into town once or twice per week for supplies, or once or twice a month in winter, then living in a remote and secluded area might appeal to you.
 Especially if you can build your own cabin and choose to live how you want to live without someone telling you what you can and can’t do on your own land.

 But, let’s say you like the modern conveniences of living near a city or town.
 You like to go out to eat at the local steakhouse, or you want to take the kids to a movie.
 These are all things you must consider.